Mountain-Hydrology-Research-Group/data-analysis/book/resources/instructor_resources.md

 When you've made the changes you want, [commit and push](https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands/) the modified files to your fork of the respository.
 Then [open a pull request](https://www.earthdatascience.org/workshops/intro-version-control-git/pull-request/) from the [upstream repository](https://github.com/Mountain-Hydrology-Research-Group/data-analysis) to pull the changes made in your fork.
 After merging the pull request, the changes will appear on the class website within a few minutes as the page is re-built from the new files.

+### Tag a commit and make end-of-year release

+I've started adding a tag to the last commit made at the end of the quarter to label the state of the website at the time that each year's class ends.
+To tag a commit from the command line, first find the commit id on github (seven character string, looks something like this "25b6522").
+Then in your command line (on your own fork of the repository) use the command:

+`git tag -a v2022.0 25b6522 -m "End of year 2022"`

+This is tagging the commit with id "25b6522" with the tag "v2022.0" (I just started using the year as a version number, perhaps if someone wanted to use these tags more they could have v2022.1, v2022.2, etc).
+Additionally this adds a message to describe what we're doing here (-m "End of year 2022").
+Next, we need to push this tag, not to your own fork, but to the Mountain-Hydrology-Research-Group repository.
+If you have this [configured as "upstream"](https://devopscube.com/set-git-upstream-respository-branch/) then you can use the command:

+`git push upstream --tags`

+Now on the [repository on github](https://github.com/Mountain-Hydrology-Research-Group/data-analysis/), you can create a new [Release](https://github.com/Mountain-Hydrology-Research-Group/data-analysis/releases) and pick the tag you just created from the dropdown menu.

 ## Slack